NEON Pathways Community Hub

 The Pathways Community Hub model operates under the over-arching theme of improving patient health, bettering healthcare, and lowering costs by improving the quality of care.

-First identifying high-risk patients, CHWs assess patient needs and determine which of the seven evidence-based pathways will be most suitable.
+First identifying high-risk patients, CHWs assess patient needs and determine which of the seven available evidence-based pathways will be most suitable.
 These pathways focus on key areas of health and social services which might require the most assistance to navigate.
 The final goal is improving local health outcomes by connecting individuals with needed resources.

 Once a pathway is completed, payment is generated to the employing CHW organization as compensation for work completed.
 Using a community-based data tracking system, all payments to Hub partners are based on successfully completed pathways.